 A comprehensive tutorial on what is Port Triggering and the process to configure Port Triggering.
 Also includes Triggering Vs Forwarding:

 In this tutorial, we will explore the concept of port triggering along with its uses.
-We will also get the answer to question like how it differs from port forwarding.
+We will also get the answer to questions like how it differs from port forwarding.

 There is a subtle difference between triggering and forwarding and not much information is available about it on the Internet.
 So, in this tutorial, we have summarized the difference between the two and the basics of port triggering with examples and images for better understanding.